atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 f
 melancholy paper in his hand, and, with a countenance which expressed more than words can describe'' ''
-As Soon as Mr. Selby Saw lewson ad •vancing, he held the paper — “Read “here, my friend, " Said the amiable,. distressed man, looking earnestly at him.
-Then, clasping shis hands in an agony of gries, and with uplifted eyes, he added — “Good God!
+As Soon as Mr. Selby Saw lewson ad •vancing, he held the paper — Read here, my friend, " Said the amiable,. distressed man, looking earnestly at him.
+Then, clasping shis hands in an agony of gries, and with uplifted eyes, he added — Good God!
 Can there posti r bly r
 \
 %
-118 The Jou R N E Y to Lon don. bly be. fo rhuch difference between “one man’is child and another? — And 3 yet I once thought my boy as well y disposed— — "
+118 The Jou R N E Y to Lon don. bly be. fo rhuch difference between one man’is child and another? — And 3 yet I once thought my boy as well y disposed— — "
 %